-Of course in India, the discourse is so polarized, communally charged, that you would not be concerned about Kashmiri Muslims who were killed.
-But you should be still concerned about other Hindus who got killed here.
+Of course in India, the discourse is so polarized, communally charged, that they would not be concerned about Kashmiri Muslims who were killed.
+But they should at least be concerned about other Hindus who got killed here.
 Most of the Indian people are not concerned about killings of Muslims.
-Because whenever we talk about mass graves, 10,000 disappearances, 70,000 killings, the next questions from Indian people is what about Kashmiri Pandits?
+Because whenever we talk about mass graves, 10,000 disappearances, 70,000 killings, the next question from Indian people is what about Kashmiri Pandits?

 The total number of Hindus including Kashmiri Pandits who got killed in Jammu and Kashmir is, according to Government is 1544.
 Out of these only 209 are Kashmiri Pandits.
 But everyone in India seems to be concerned only about the Brahmins.
-If you are not concerned about Kashmiri Muslims fine but be concerned about other Hindus who got killed here in Jammu and Kashmir.
-Nobody is talking about them.
-No one is talking about their rehabilitation.
+If you are not concerned about Kashmiri Muslims fine but be concerned about other Hindus who got killed in Jammu and Kashmir.
+Nobody is talking about their rehabilitation.
 They also suffered a lot.